 Another important thing about the cell phone is that it allows me to notify loved ones of my progress.
 Doing so maintains safety for me in case something happens.
 It also prevents loved ones from worrying.

 Different states have different laws regarding the transportation of guns.
 Because I used to hunt, I had to research the laws various states had on whether I could bring a gun into the state.
 If the state allowed guns, I also had to ensure the gun was packed according to their laws.
 For instance, most states that allow guns require the gun to be unloaded and out of reach of the driver.
 As such, I usually travel with my gun in the trunk or the backseat.
-I keep bullets the glove box.
+I keep bullets in the glove box.

 However, some states that allow guns have cities with their own local ordinances.
 Consequently, it is important to know that if I drive through a city, such as New York City, I can end up in jail if I transport a gun.
 In instances when I travel through a city or state with strict gun-transportation laws, I usually take the gun apart and have a local gun shop ship it to my final residence as only licensed gun dealers can mail gun parts through the mail.